-The current enzymes wiki excerpt states:
+The current wiki excerpt states:

 Enzymes are organic catalysts.
 Most enzymes are proteins, although a few are catalytic RNA molecules.
 Catalysts speed up the rate of a reaction by lowering the activation energy barrier and are not consumed in the reaction.